 Mulberry Fruit Leather (Tklapi)

-As part of my Caucasus x Appalachia series, I’m diving into mulberries.
-There’s a lot of interesting ground to cover on the topic of mulberries both here at home in the U.S. and in the Republic of Georgia.
-Wander over to the field journal to learn more.
+This recipe is part of my Caucasus x Appalachia series where I compare the facts and cultural impacts of plants that grow both here in America and in the Republic of Georgia.
+Wander over to the field journal to learn more about mulberries.

-One of the ways mulberries are used in Georgia is to make fruit leather.
+Mulberries are a principle fruit of Georgian fare.
+One of the ways that succulent, ephemeral mulberries are preserved in Georgia is by making fruit leather.
+This is a centuries-old traditional method of preservation.
 Fruit leather, called tklapi, can be found across many markets in Georgia.
 Tklapi is made from all kinds of fruits.
 Wild plums, pears, mulberries, figs, apples, and cherries are some examples.
 According to Georgia.to, “In regions like Samtskhe-Javakheti, mulberry tklapi is popular, known for its health benefits, particularly for sore throats and liver diseases.”

 Tklapi is used in both sweet and savory applications depending on the fruit’s characteristics.
-For example, a wild plum tklapi can be used to bring acidity to a dish, similar to how we might use lemon in a savory dish.
-A mulberry tklapi might be the basis for something sweet.
-It’s a brilliant way of preserving a ripe fruit crop into something shelf stable and versatile in the kitchen.
+For example, a wild plum tklapi might be used to bring a complex acidity to a dish, similar to how others might use lemon in a savory dish.
+The dulcet qualities of mulberry tklapi might be the basis for something sweet.
+It’s a brilliant way of transforming a ripe fruit crop into a pantry item that is shelf stable and versatile.

 I remember walking through the covered markets in Tbilisi and being drawn to the tklapi and churchkhela.
-The colors and forms are utterly eye-catching.
-And since we have no mainstream culinary comparisons in the states, curiosity certainly gets piqued.
+The colors and forms were utterly eye-catching.
+And since we have no mainstream culinary comparisons in the states, curiosity certainly was piqued.
 Inspired by the tklapi in these wondrous Georgian markets, I decided to make a fruit leather with my foraged mulberries this summer.

 Mulberry Fruit Leather